GSA/idmanagement.gov/_playbooks/playbook-pam.md

 Access management is how an agency authenticates privileged users and authorizes access to protected services.

 1. **Enforce Multi-factor Authentication (MFA)** for all administrator access.
 This may include a combination of phishing-resistant multi-factor authentication factors as outlined in NIST Special Publication 800-63.
-2. **[Follow OMB Memo 22-09 guidance](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf){:target="_blank"}{:rel="noopener noreferrer"}** which states Privileged Access Management (PAM) solutions that provide ephemeral single-factor credentials for human access to a system should not be used as a general purpose substitute for multi-factor authentication, or for routine single-sign-on access to legacy systems in place of needed modernization of those systems.
+2. **[Follow OMB Memo 22-09 guidance](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"}** which states Privileged Access Management (PAM) solutions that provide ephemeral single-factor credentials for human access to a system should not be used as a general purpose substitute for multi-factor authentication, or for routine single-sign-on access to legacy systems in place of needed modernization of those systems.
 3. **Privilege access requests** are completed regularly and ongoing.
 The ongoing activity may be called an access review or certification.
 Access reviews may be paper-based but plan to automate this process through a workflow or identity entitlement tool.
 4. **Monitor privileged user activity** via activity logging and regular log reviews.
 Additional controls may include keystroke logging and session recording based on risk assessment.
 Consider user behavior automated monitoring outlined in insider threat programs.
 Because of the heightened risk, an agency can hold privileged users to a higher monitoring standard than standard users.
 5. **Use dedicated workstations** with limited applications and internet connectivity.
 This limits the potential risk of remote access exploitation and malware.
 A dedicated workstation may be called a privileged access workstation, a jump box, or bastion host.